Krillere/Expressions/README.md

 Comparisons are performed using the following operators: *==*, *!=*, *<*, *>*, *<=*, *>=*

 ### If
-The syntax for if-statements is; if CONDITIONAL { IfBlock } { ElseBlock }.
+The syntax for if-statements is; 'if' CONDITIONAL '{' IfBlock '}' '{' ElseBlock '}'.
 For example:
 ```
 if 1 > 2 { 1 } { 2 }
 ```
 Which would return 2, as 1 is not larger than 2.

-A slightly more complex example:
+An example using OR:
 ```
 if (1 > 2) OR true { 1 } { 2 }
 ```